 Today, there are ten different Medicare Supplement plans you can choose from.
-The coverage you get ranges from a basic set of core benefits, to highly comprehensive.
-But there are some proposed changes on the horizon, and ones you may (or may not) have been hearing about.
+There are some proposed changes on the horizon, and ones you may (or may not) have been hearing about.
 These changes could require you to choose a different Medigap plan, based on your specific coverage needs, as well as your budget.

-Beginning in January 2020, Congress will no longer allow Medicare Supplement insurance Plan F (including the high deductible version of Plan F), and Medigap Plan C to be sold to newly eligible individuals.
+Beginning in January 2020, companies won’t be allowed to sell Medicare Supplement insurance Plan F (including the high deductible version of Plan F), and Medigap Plan C to to newly-eligible individuals.

 What does this mean?
 Simply, if you already have a Plan F and you like it, you can keep it.
 If you become eligible for Medicare in 2019, you can still buy it.
 But if you turn 65 and become eligible for Medicare in 2020, you can’t.
 It will no longer be available.

 It stems from the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), which prohibits the sale of Medicare Supplement insurance policies that cover the Part B deductible to newly eligible Medicare enrollees.